reeshuffled/reeshuffled.github.io/_posts/2023-11-14-Dates-aren't-always-for-two.md

 ---
 layout: stub
-categories: Stubs
-tags: ["Dating"]
+tags:
+- Dating
-title: "Dates aren't always for two"
+title: Dates aren't always for two
 slug: dates-for-one
-description: "Dates don't always have to be optimized for both parties to enjoy it."
+description: Dates don't always have to be optimized for both parties to enjoy it.
+category: Garden
 ---

 In a [now privated TikTok video created by @em.loves.me](https://www.tiktok.com/t/ZT8DHHcJ5/), they advanced the idea of a “pander date”: a date planned by one partner to pander to the likes and interests of the other.